-- cooking spray – this will keep the pumpkin cinnamon roll dough from sticking to the pan.
+- cooking spray - this will keep the pumpkin spice cinnamon rolls dough from sticking to the pan.

 - salted butter - you'll brown this butter in a pan, and then save half of it for your frosting later!

-- pecan chips – I just picked up a bag of these pecan chips and they worked perfectly.
+- pecan chips - I just picked up a bag of these pecan chips and they worked perfectly in these pumpkin rolls.

 - light brown sugar - adds to that gooey sweet filling!

-- pumpkin pie spice – we’re using pumpkin pie spice instead of just cinnamon to emphasize to the pumpkin flavors in these big cinnamon rolls!
-If you prefer, you can just use cinnamon and they’ll still be SO GOOD.
+- pumpkin pie spice - we're using pumpkin pie spice instead of just cinnamon!
+These warm spices will emphasize the pumpkin flavors in these pumpkin spice cinnamon rolls!
+If you prefer, you can just use cinnamon and they'll still be SO GOOD.

-Finally, we’ll make our brown butter cream cheese frosting.
-This is the easiest part — here’s what you’ll need!
+Finally, we'll make our brown butter cream cheese frosting to spread on our warm rolls.
+This is the easiest part -- here's what you'll need!

-- brown butter – the remainder of the brown butter from the filling step.
-This is going to make the BEST cream cheese frosting you’ve ever had!
+- brown butter - the remainder of the brown butter from the filling step.
+This is going to make the BEST cream cheese icing you've ever had!

 - pure vanilla extract - this gives a nice hint of vanilla to our frosting.